mdifils/Data-Modeling-Postgres/README.md

 about what song was listened, the location of the user and the session ID.

 > In general, a fact table gives some metrics or measurements which are numbers
 > such quantity, length, duration, price, ...
-But this case, the business need is
+But in this case, the business need
-> to understand what songs users are listening to.
+> is to understand what songs users are listening to.

 ## Project structure